-Cybersecurity has been defined as the strategy and practice of protecting computer systems, networks, applications, and data from digital attacks.
+Cybersecurity has been defined as the strategy and practice of protecting computer systems, networks, applications, and data from digital attacks (see ‘What is cybersecurity‘).

 Cybersecurity was – and often still is – primarily considered a technological matter, as this definition seems to indicate.
 But those who know the role of systems, networks, applications, and data/information in today’s digital economy immediately see the importance of protecting these enablers and assets from a business perspective.